ScroogeD2/owmidiconverter/README.md

 - [Loops (experimental)](#loops-experimental)

 # How to use
-*Currently only available for Overwatch PTR.*
+*Currently only available for Overwatch PTR and only in English.*
 - Open the [MIDI converter webpage.](https://scrooged2.github.io/owmidiconverter/converter)
 - Upload a MIDI file to the webpage, choose your settings (hover over the texts and read the tooltips for more information), and press Convert MIDI.